-D.1.5 Insurance and intermediaries receivables
+D.1.4 Insurance and intermediaries receivables

-Insurance & intermediaries receivables consist mainly of premium receivable from insurance contracts.
-Under local GAAP insurance & intermediaries receivables are valued at cost while the Solvency II balance sheet values them at fair value.
+Insurance and intermediaries receivables consist mainly of premium receivables from MGA counterpart and claims floats held by third party TPAs.
+Under local GAAP insurance and intermediaries receivables are valued at cost while the Solvency II balance sheet values them at fair value.
 No adjustment is required to these valuations as the amounts held under local GAAP measurements principles are deemed to be approximations for fair value.
-As these are insurance balances for Solvency II purposes they have been re-classified to the Technical Provision balance.
+Premium receivables are re-classified to Technical Provision balance whereas the claims floats are re-classified to cash and cash equivalent under Solvency II.